bartojs/lein-clojurescript/README.md

 for more information about `:cljs-externs`, `:cljs-libs`, and `:cljs-foreign-libs`.

-Put macro files in a separate source directory (e.g. cljs-macros) and make them visible to the compiler by adding `:extra-classpath-dirs ["cljs-macros"]` to the project definition.
+Make macro files visible to the compiler by adding `:extra-classpath-dirs ["path-to-src"]` to the project definition.

 For an example usage see samples/hello/project.clj.